 - 1.Bob still owns the 49,99 shares but with new depositors in the vault, the total number of outstanding shares has grown to 2500

 - 3.Suppose the vault has following assets in it:

 The above table summarizes Bob’s claim to each of the positions in the vault.
-Bob can either redeem the assets themselves or convert to USDC (or any other asset of their choice) in the same transaction as the withdrawal is processed
+Bob can either redeem the assets themselves or (with a future updated) convert to USDC (or any other asset of their choice) in the same transaction as the withdrawal is processed

 Once user assets are claimed for withdrawal, there are different ways and time windows in which they can be converted back to a single currency on a single network (such as USDC on Ethereum).
 It is very rarely a good idea to instantly liquidate all of the user's holdings, as that can cause adverse price impact.